Need to talk? Call 1800 882 436.

 • It's normal for babies and young children to be upset when someone they love leaves, even for a short time.

-• Separation anxiety usually starts at 6 to 8 months old and usually improves as a child nears school age.
+• Separation anxiety usually starts at 6 months old and improves as a child nears school age.

-• If your child's anxiety is severe, does not improve over time, and interferes with their daily functioning, it's a good idea to see your doctor for advice.
+• If your child's anxiety is severe, does not improve over time, and impacts their daily life, it's a good idea to see your doctor for advice.

 What is separation anxiety?

-Separation anxiety is when your baby or young child becomes distressed or anxious at being separated from people who are usually close to them.
+Separation anxiety is when your baby or young child becomes distressed or anxious at being separated from people who are usually close to them — usually their parent or carer.

 What causes separation anxiety?